tahminehmehrabii/BCBiomarkers/README.md

 Codes: contains the R scripts to reproduce all analyses.
 Results: contains all the results produced by the R scripts.

 # Reproducing the results
 To reproduce the results, the following R scripts were executed:

-## 1. mergeDatasets.R:
-Merged the microarray datasets(GSE10950, GSE25070) based on their common genes.
+1. Run mergeDatasets.R to merge the five microarray datasets (GSE42568, GSE61304) based on their common genes.

-## 2. trainValidSplit.R:
-Split the merged datasets into training and validation datasets.
+2. Run trainValidSplit.R to split merged datasets into training and validation datasets.

-## 3. batchCorrection.R:
-Corrected batch effects in both the training and validation datasets.
+3. Run batchCorrection.R to correct batch effects for training and validation datasets.

-## 4. differentialExpressionAnalysis.R:
-Identified differentially expressed genes (DEGs) in the training dataset.
+4. Run differentialExpressionAnalysis.R to identify differentially expressed genes (DEGs) on the training dataset.

-## 5. enrichmentAnalysis.R:
-Provided insights into the biological significance of the DEGs.
+5. Run enrichmentAnalysis.R to gain a deeper insight into the biological significance of the DEGs.

-## 6. geneCoexpressionAnalysis.R:
-Constructed co-expression modules in the training dataset using the CEMiTool package with default settings.
+6. Run geneCoexpressionAnalysis.R to construct co-expression modules on the training dataset using the automatic network construction package CEMiTool with default settings.

-## 7. overlappedGenes.R:
-Identified genes that overlapped between the DEGs and the most significant module found by CEMiTool.
+7. Run overlappedGenes.R to identify genes overlapped between DEGs and genes within the most significant module identified by CEMiTool.

-## 8. centralityAnalysis.R:
-Identified key genes in the protein-protein interaction (PPI) network.
+8. Run centralityAnalysis.R to identify key genes in the protein-protein interaction (PPI) network.

-## 9. LASSO.R:
-Selected candidate diagnostic genes from the key genes in the training dataset.
+9. Run LASSO.R to identify candidate diagnostic genes from within the set of key genes on the training dataset.

-## 10. ROC.R:
-Evaluated the sensitivity and specificity of the candidate diagnostic genes in both the training and validation datasets.
+10. Run ROC.R to evaluate the sensitivity and specificity of candidate diagnostic genes on both the training and validation datasets.

-## 11. trainEvaluateML.R:
-Verified the accuracy of diagnostic genes in distinguishing between normal and tumor samples using machine learning models.
+11. Run trainEvaluateML.R to verify the accuracy of diagnostic genes in distinguishing between normal and tumor samples using two machine learning models, namely, RF and SVM.

-## 12. SignallingAnalysis.R:
-Assessed signaling pathways in breast cancer (BC) and analyzed the correlation between biomarkers and these pathways.
+12. Run immuneAnalysis.R to assess immune cell infiltration in BC and the correlation between biomarkers and immune cells.

 # Required software